danny-avila/LibreChat/docs/install/user_auth_system.md

 EMAIL_FROM=email address for the from field, e.g., noreply@librechat.ai
 ```

-NOTE: The variable EMAIL_FROM currently does not work.
+NOTE: ⚠️ **Failing to set the 4 values will result in LibreChat using the unsecured password reset!** The variable EMAIL_FROM does not support all email providers **but is still required**.
 To stay updated, check the bug fixes [here](https://github.com/danny-avila/LibreChat/tags).

 ## **Disable User Registration**